mozilla-services/merino-py/docs/ops.md

   suggestions provided by adM.
 See also the top level configuration for Remote Settings above.
   - `enabled_by_default` (`MERINO_PROVIDERS__ADM__ENABLED_BY_DEFAULT`) - Whether
-    or not this provider is enabled by default.
+    this provider is enabled by default.
   - `backend` (`MERINO_PROVIDERS__ADM__BACKEND`) - The backend of the provider.
     Either `remote-settings` or `test`.
   - `resync_interval_sec` (`MERINO_PROVIDERS__ADM__RESYNC_INTERVAL_SEC`) - The time